Concept Development I

 Course No. ANIM 209 Credits: 3.0

 Faculty Steven Gutierrez

 The goal of this class is to gain a basic understanding of the fundamentals of movement, timing and rhythm and how they convey mood and character, even in the most abstract sense.
 Animation is the artificial movement of an otherwise static object.
 By moving that object incrementally—whether by position, color, shape, size, etc., we can create movement.
 By synching that movement to sound, we emphasize the movement and create further depth and meaning.
 Required materials: a 7200 rpm hard drive.
 Offered fall.

 Drawing for Animation is an essential course for anyone who is interested in visual storytelling.
 This course will teach students how to draw ideas, actions, and gestures that effectively communicate a story.
 Students will draw from live models in costumes, animals in motion, and create characters that capture storytelling poses.
 An emphasis will be placed on exaggeration, silhouetting, line of action, balance, and gesture: all of which are needed to communicate a character’s attitude and story.
 This course is highly recommended for animators and illustrators.
 Offered fall.

 Acting + Directing

-Acting/Directing is an Intense production course designed for aspiring Art Directors, Screenwriters and Actors who wish to pursue a career in film and/or animation.
+Acting & Directing is an intense production course designed for aspiring art directors, screenwriters, and actors who wish to purse a career in film and/or animation.
 The course requires both performance and cinematic practice.
 Directors will create and produce short scenes taking on the full responsibility of creating clear communication using the audio/visual language of cinema and focusing on the developing and execution of performance on screen.
 Beyond just holding the responsibility of successful execution of a project, directors will also switch roles with the actor, working from the other side of the lens to better understand the acting process and what kind of specific direction an actor needs to perform according to another director’s vision.
+Open elective.

 Advanced 3D Animation